 Don't hesitate to ask any other questions you have.

 Symptoms of type 1 diabetes often appear suddenly and are often the reason for checking blood sugar levels.
 Because symptoms of other types of diabetes and prediabetes come on more gradually or may not be evident, the American Diabetes Association (ADA) has recommended screening guidelines.
 The ADA recommends that the following people be screened for diabetes:

 Tests for type 1 and type 2 diabetes

 If the A1C test results aren't consistent, the test isn't available, or if you have certain conditions that can make the A1C test inaccurate — such as if you're pregnant or have an uncommon form of hemoglobin (known as a hemoglobin variant) — your doctor may use the following tests to diagnose diabetes:

-If type 1 diabetes is suspected, you'll also likely have a blood test to look for diabetes antibodies.
-In addition, your urine will be tested to look for the presence of ketones, a byproduct produced when muscle and fat tissue are used for energy when the body doesn't have enough insulin to use the available glucose.
+If type 1 diabetes is suspected, your urine will be tested to look for the presence of ketones, a byproduct produced when muscle and fat tissue are used for energy when the body doesn't have enough insulin to use the available glucose.
 Occasionally a C peptide level — a test used to measure the ability of the pancreas to secrete insulin — may be ordered.
 Levels of C peptide are usually low in people with type 1 diabetes, but may be normal or high in people with type 2 diabetes.